 - Nine Meals A Week: $89.99 (or $9.99 per meal)

 - Twelve Meals A Week: $107.99 (or $8.99 per meal)

 Every option is pretty pricey, to be honest, but they all come with free shipping, which I am sure takes up a good bulk of what you pay.
 They sent both boxes FedEx Home Delivery after all.
 No joking around with shipping each box, y’all!

-You can get $40 off Freshly if you use my referral link.
-With this link you will get $20 off your first week and $20 off your second week of the six meals a week plan.
+You can get $60 off Freshly if you use my affiliate link.
+With this link, you will get $20 off your first week and $20 off your second week of the six meals a week plan.